RemindShot

 Examples of useful Android screen OCR

-Here are real moments where screen OCR helps:
+Here are common moments where screen OCR helps:

 • A delivery app shows an order number you need for support.